Bypassland

 Opportunities

-Provide suggested first messages for emotional processing sessions to make getting started easier
+Provide suggested first messages for sessions to make getting started easier

 Use gamification to encourage progress